 “Some consumers will see that as being complicit,” Gilad said.
 “Silence is no longer a refuge.”

-Years ago, in communications, we had rules: We get involved in this but not that.
-For some topics that’s fine, but when it comes to severe or dangerous situations that affect many people, brands likely have to consider taking a stand today.
+Years ago, we had rules in communications: We get involved in this but not that.
+For some topics, that’s fine, but when it comes to difficult or dangerous situations that affect many people, brands likely have to consider taking a stand today.

 Is doing brand activism a good thing?

-“There’s an expectation that the companies that are seeking their dollars should share their values,” said Gilad.
+“There’s an expectation that the companies seeking their dollars should share their values,” said Gilad.
 “They want to see some involvement from the brands they love in the things they care about.”

-Sticking with the United Way example, I know that some people choose the banks that participated in part because they stood for making the community better.
+Sticking with the United Way example, I know that some people choose the banks that participated in campaigns because they stood for making the community better.

-Why is brand activism important and why now?
+Why is brand activism essential, and why now?

 Firstly, socially responsible brands can make our communities better.
 That can also lead to closer relationships with our customers.
-It’s so much harder to drop a brand if the brand also stands for what I stand for.
+It’s harder to drop a brand if it also stands for what I stand for.

-Gilad calls it a “social context” that now exists between consumers and brands.
-When values align, consumers are more likely to spend more, Gilad said.
+Gilad calls it a “social context” between consumers and brands.
+Gilad said that when values align, consumers are more likely to spend more.

-In part, brand activism is top of mind now because it’s so much easier to connect with brands for consumers.
-They can easily tweet at their favorite brand, see what they post (or not post) and can easily send their feedback, including through video survey platforms.
+In part, brand activism is top of mind now because it’s easier to connect with brands for consumers.
+They can easily tweet at their favorite brand, see what they post (or do not post), and send their feedback through video survey platforms.

 “There’s just a lot more visibility,” Gilad said.
-“There’s more information on how brands spend their money and who they are contributing to politically.
-It’s become a bigger issue now especially with all the things going on in the world.”
+“There’s more information on how brands spend their money and who they contribute politically.
+It’s become a bigger issue now, especially with all the things going on.”

 So there’s an actual business reason why brand activism matters.

 “Especially today when we are trying to engage with younger audiences,” Gilad said.
 “Your Gen Zs and your Millennials.
 They care about these things.
-That’s the way to garner more interest.”
+So that’s the way to garner more interest.”